 Once the data gathering is completed, the auditor(s) will then compile the information, justify the awarded scores with written notes, prepare a written report, and will hold a close-out meeting.

 Auditors have very specific timelines that must be met in order to meet ACSA / PIR standards.
 They are:

 - 45 days to complete the “data collection” portion of the audit.
-The start date of the audit will be the first day that any documentation, observation, or interviews (D/O/I) are completed.
+The start date of an audit is the first day the auditor begins to gather data.
+This includes receiving company documents via mail, email, or by hand prior to visiting the company office or worksite.
 The end-date of the audit will be the last day any D/O/I is completed.

 - The auditor then has an additional 21 days from the end-date for “audit submission”, which includes the closeout meeting, writing the audit report, and submitting it to the ACSA.

 These timelines are in place to ensure the standards are being met and to also ensure the audit data has been reviewed and returned to the audited company in a timely manner.
 They also provide for implementation of an effective health and safety management system or action plan.

 There are a number of different types of audits that a company can take, depending on whether it is an internal (maintenance) or external audit year.
 Read through the following to see which one could apply to you.

 COR Certification (External)

 A certification audit, otherwise known as external audit, is the last step in the COR process for companies who are trying to achieve COR (or recertify on subsequent years).
 These audits are completed by a certified peer auditor or consultant auditor.

 A COR maintenance audit, otherwise known as an internal audit, is conducted on the two calendar years following a COR certification audit.
 These audits are completed by a certified internal or external auditor.